nilaykumar/notes/README.md

 Note: there are only a few lectures worth of complex notes.
 Additionally, topology/ contains my self-taught notes on very basic topology.

 TODO:
+* Fill in missing parts of the manifolds lectures on bump/cutoff functions
+* Start TeXing algebra II lectures

 * Fill in missing representation theory lectures, do the exercises
-* Start TeXing algebra II lectures